 You can find most of the ingredients in health food stores and online these days.
 Almond meal can be replaced with other nut meals, linseed meal with flaxseed meal, and cassava flour with tapioca flour (although I think cassava flour has a slightly better, denser texture compared to the more fine, starch-like tapioca or arrowroot).
 Buckwheat or quinoa flour can be used in place of cassava if you tolerate those non-wheat flours.

-HOW TO MAKE THIS PALEO BREAD LOAF
+HOW TO MAKE THIS GRAIN-FREE BREAD LOAF

 Here are some step-by-step pics for how to make the bread, followed by the full recipe and ingredients below.